Beats (brand): Formation

-Beats was established in 2006 by music producer Dr. Dre and record company executive Jimmy Iovine.
-Iovine perceived two key problems in the music industry: the impact of piracy on music sales and the substandard audio quality provided by Apple's plastic earbuds.
+Beats was established in 2006 by music producer Dr. Dre and record company executive Jimmy lovine. lovine perceived two key problems in the music industry: the impact of piracy on music sales and the substandard audio quality provided by Apple's plastic earbuds.
 Iovine recalled that Dre said to him: "Man, it's one thing that people steal my music.
 It's another thing to destroy the feeling of what I've worked on."
 Iovine sought the opinions of musicians with "great taste", such as M.I.A., Pharrell Williams, will.i.am, and Gwen Stefani during the early developmental stage.
-Beats initially partnered with inventor Noel Lee and his company Monster Cable, an audio and video component manufacturer based in Brisbane, California, to manufacture and develop the first Beats-branded products, and debuted its first product, Beats by Dr. Dre Studio headphones, on July 25, 2008.
+Beats initially partnered with inventor Noel Lee and his company Monster Cable, an audio and video component manufacturer based in Brisbane, California, to manufacture and develop the first Beats-branded products.
+The first product, Beats by Dr. Dre Studio headphones, debuted in 2008 with the mission to allow users to "hear what the artists hear".